FarronF/limerick-council-meetings/meetings/2025/09/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 14th July 2025.md

 Question submitted by Councillor E. O’Donovan

-**I will ask the Mayor at the next Meeting of Limerick Council for the membership of the**

-**Community Liaison Committee due to have been established by this Council as is stipulated**

-**in the planning conditions in respect to Irish Cement and for the amount of the community**

-**fund that is due to be distributed that has been accumulating since 2023.**
+**I will ask the Mayor at the next Meeting of Limerick Council for the membership of theCommunity Liaison Committee due to have been established by this Council as is stipulatedin the planning conditions in respect to Irish Cement and for the amount of the communityfund that is due to be distributed that has been accumulating since 2023.REPLY:**

-**REPLY:**

 I have confirmed that the Community Development section of the Council's